In some cases, you might have to reconcile your Shopify sales information with your bank feed in Xero.

 Export all orders to a single contact

-If you select a bank account as the payment account, fees and adjustments will appear as Spend Money transactions on the account.
+If you select a bank account as the payment account, fees and adjustments appear as Spend Money transactions on the account.

 How to reconcile with your bank feed

-Many of your customers will pay using a credit card.
+Many of your customers pay using a credit card.
 One challenge with reconciliation, in this case, is that funds arrive as batch deposits which involve multiple Shopify orders.

 To reconcile this information, you need to match your deposits with the appropriate invoices.